top of page

 d. maintaining the Charter and other Board policies as approved by the Board;

-e. maintaining, updating and ensuring that all Directors have access to up-to-date Board documentation; and
+e. maintaining, updating, and ensuring that all Directors have access to up-to-date Board documentation; and

-f. providing counsel on corporate governance matters
+f. providing counsel on corporate governance matters.

-Section 11 Board Committees
+Section 12 Board Committees

-11.1 Committees of the Board assist with the delegation of specific functions.
+12.1 Committees of the Board assist with the delegation of specific functions.
 As a matter of policy, ICGS Board Committees make recommendations – the Board must approve all outcomes of Committee meetings unless there is an expressly delegated power given to the Committee.

-11.2 The Board currently has four committees:
+12.2 The Board currently has the following four committees:

 a.
 Executive Committee;